 Biomedical Informatics accelerates scientific discovery and improves patient care by converting data into actionable information and knowledge.
 Pharmacologists and biologists use informatics to understand how drugs and cells interact at a molecular level; scientists use informatics to determine what kind of patients may benefit most from a clinical trial; clinicians use informatics to individualize therapies for patients.

 Learn more about the division of medical informatics which provides Frontiers informatics infrastructure.
-We have two positions open right now:
+We have the following positions open:

 - Medical Informatics Open Rank Professor (contact Russ Waitman)